Natural Animal Fibers The - Yarns and fibers - Fabrics

 Classification and Characteristics

 Sheep’s wool is divided into two categories: short-fiber (carded) wool and long-fiber (combed) wool, destined to be combed for long-fiber spinning.
+It can be divided into five main groups based on micron:

 The finest (highest quality) fibers are used for clothing, the medium fibers for household linen, and the thickest for carpets.